-10. Information 10.1 Is your division complying with the 2018 data protection legislation?
+10. Information 10.1 Does your division demonstrate best practice information management including compliance with relevant legislation?
 Yes/ No GCRB holds a small volume of information but this does include some student data reports provided by the colleges or the SFC to support regional curriculum planning and monitoring.
-The Audit Committee received a detailed GDPR action plan in October 2018 and received an update report in October 2019 and 2020.
+The Audit Committee received a detailed GDPR action plan in October 2018 and received an update report annually thereafter.
 GCRB has reviewed its privacy notice and made this available via the website.
 The General Data Protection Regulation and Data Protection Act 2018 came into force in May 2018.
-Have you: • registered your information assets that contain personal data, and reviewed your existing assets • reviewed the legal basis for any personal data processing • updated any privacy notices • updated any contracts with third parties that include personal data processing • documented any personal data sharing in a data sharing agreement • conducted a Data Protection Impact Assessment (aka Privacy Impact Assessment) where required • made sure your staff know what to do if a security incident involving personal data takes place • identified any personal data processing for law enforcement purposes covered by part 3 of the Data Protection Act 2018?
-Guide to law enforcement processing • identified any personal data being processed outside of the UK.
+Have you: registered your information assets that contain personal data, and reviewed your existing assets reviewed the legal basis for any personal data processing updated any privacy notices updated any contracts with third parties that include personal data processing documented any personal data sharing in a data sharing agreement conducted a Data Protection Impact Assessment (aka Privacy Impact Assessment) where required made sure your staff know what to do if a security incident involving personal data processing for law enforcement purposes covered by part 3 of the Data Protection Act 2018?
+Guide to law enforcement processing identified any personal data being processed outside of the UK.
 10.2 Have you reviewed your information assets over the past financial year and updated the Scottish Government Information Asset Register (IAR) accordingly?
 Yes/ No Arrangements for the storage of information assets has been reviewed as part of the development plan to ensure compliance with GDPR.
 IAOs (usually Deputy Directors) are responsible for ensuring that their information assets are recorded on the corporate Information Asset Register (IAR).
 Guidance can be found on the IAR pages on Saltire.
 See guidance on "What is an Information Asset?" in the IAO Handbook.
 10.3 Are access control mechanisms in place for each system?
 Yes /No This does not take place at present but will be reviewed in conjunction with the Data Protection Officer.
 Access control mechanisms for each system are documented by IAOs.
 Control Mechanisms are in place for physical access and access to information.
 Location of information assets are registered on the Information Asset Register.